What is a Gopher? 10 Fun Facts & How to Get Rid of Them

 Hire Preventive for Expert Gopher Control Services

 Are you tired of failed attempts to eliminate gophers in your yard?
 Stop buying traps or wasting time digging trenches, and partner with a professional gopher control team at Preventive Pest Control.
-We’ve been providing 5-star services for over 25 years in Orange County and the Inland Empire, successfully eliminating gophers from yards around Southern California.
-Our team employs various strategies, including trapping, baiting, and an advanced carbon monoxide machine, to remove these rodents from your property and stay away.
+We’ve been providing 5-star pest control in Orange County and pest control services in the Inland Empire for over 25 years, successfully eliminating gophers from yards around Southern California.
+Our team employs various strategies, including trapping, baiting, and an advanced carbon monoxide machine, to remove these rodents from your property and keep them away.

 With affordable subscription plans and decades of experience under our belts, Preventive’s technicians promise efficient and ongoing gopher control solutions.
 Contact our team to experience a gopher-free living space and a yard void of mounds!